 If you’re like most people and love nothing more than a weekend lazing around the pool with friends and family (especially in South East Queensland!), then having a pool installed when you build a new house may seem like a great idea.
-However, there are many important factors to consider first, including cost, maintenance and safety.
-It’s definitely not a decision you should make lightly!
+However, there are many important factors to consider first, including compatibility with your home design and house orientation, as well as cost, maintenance and safety.
+Installing a pool is definitely not a decision to make lightly!

-Here’s a list of questions to ask yourself when you’re deciding whether to put in a pool or not.
+Here’s a list of questions to ask yourself when deciding whether to install a pool at home.

 Will a pool add value to your home?